zignd/errors/README.md

 # Quick demo

-**Consider the following usages of the package in the functions defined below**
+There's an example at `examples/example1/example1.go` that shows how to use the package.
+Here's the code for the example:

 ```go
 package main